Meaning of Diwali

 Diwali is celebrated for various cultural reasons but historically, it is called Naraka Chaturdashi because Narakasura, a very cruel king, was killed by Krishna.
 Because of that, this celebration happened in such a big way.
 The celebration happened is auspicious in so many different ways.
 On this day, it is said that if someone needs money, Lakshmi will come in, If someone wants health, Shakti will come in.
 If someone wants good knowledge and education, Saraswati will come in.
 These are all dialectical ways of expressing that it will lead to wellbeing.

 But the celebration is not just about lighting lamps outside- an inner light has to come.
-Light means a pure clarity, Without clarity, every other quality an individual posses will only become a detriment, not a gift, because confidence without clarity is a disaster in this time.
+Light means a pure clarity, Without clarity, every other quality an individual posse will only become a detriment, not a gift because confidence without clarity is a disaster in this time.